Welcome to the WDVTA

 In 2010 the WDVTA broadened its objectives to include concern for all Wokingham's trees, not just veterans, so the organisation now participates in the Tree Council's Tree Warden Scheme.

 In 2012, Wokingham Borough Council invited WDVTA to collaborate with the officers of the Trees and Landscape team to organise the planting of 60 standard English oak trees across the borough to celebrate the Queen's Diamond Jubilee.
+This project was successfully completed in the summer of 2013 and our interactive map shows where the trees have been planted.

 What is a veteran tree?